SystemsApproach/ops/control.rst

 An alternative would be to introduce a second external-facing API, and a small translation layer between the auto-generated internal API and the external API.
-The shim layer would function a shock absorber, mitigating the frequent bumps that might occur in the internal API, providing a smoother ride for external consumers.
-Of course, this presumes the external-facing API is relatively stable, which is problematic if the reason the models are changing frequently is that the service definition is still in the process of converging.
+The shim layer would function a shock absorber, mitigating the frequent bumps that might occur in the internal API.
+Of course, this presumes the external-facing API is relatively stable, which is problematic if the reason the models are changing in the first place is that the service definition is not yet mature.
+If the models are changing due to volatility in the backend systems they control, then it is often the case that the models can be distinguished as "low-level" or "high-level", with only the latter directly visible to clients of the API.

 5.2.3 Identity Management